 NOROXIN belongs to a class of antibiotics called fluoroquinolones.
-NOROXIN can cause side effects that may be serious or even cause death.
+NOROXIN can cause serious side effects.
+Some of these serious side effects can happen at the same time and could result in death.
 If you develop any of the following serious side effects, get medical help right away.
 Talk with your healthcare provider about whether you should continue to take NOROXIN.

 1. Tendon rupture or swelling of the tendon (tendinitis)

 - Tendon problems can happen in people of all ages who take NOROXIN.
 Tendons are tough cords of tissue that connect muscle to bones.
 Symptoms of tendon problems may include:

 - The risk of getting tendon problems while you take